- Competitive Analysis

 B2B companies must create “buyer enablement” content—content that supports the completion of critical buying tasks.
 To build this type of content, marketing leaders must:

 - Understand the specific tasks that buyers need to perform through the purchase journey

 - Provide information and tools that target these specific tasks

 - Make the information available to buyers through their preferred channels

-Gartner’s study found that currently, only roughly 20 percent of the information on B2B websites out there display characteristics of buyer enablement—which means you have a big opportunity.
+Gartner’s study found that currently, only roughly 20% of the information on B2B websites out there displays characteristics of buyer enablement—which means you have a big opportunity.

 “Most companies build [content strategies in the name of thought leadership, brand awareness, and personalization—focusing primarily on their own features and benefits.
 However, as it turns out, there’s significant commercial benefit for companies that focus their content on customers and helping them through the purchase process” – Martha Mathers, MVP, Gartner